 Leftover Louisiana Gumbo will keep well in the fridge in an airtight container for up to 3 days.
-I love eating this hearty dish the next day as the flavors intensify; however, I do recommend making fresh rice for enjoying.
+I love eating this hearty dish the next day as the flavors intensify.
+However, I do recommend making fresh rice to enjoy with it.

 What Other Types of Seafood Can I Use to Make Authentic Gumbo?